jivesoftware/tAMD/README.md

 As an independent addon, `debug.js` can be loaded in development for diagnostics and can be left out in production to save space.
 Or you can include it all the time.
-Whatever.
+Whatever you want to do.

 License
 --------

-Copyright 2012 Jive Software
+Copyright 2012-2013 Jive Software

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.